mvneerven/xo/md/exo/controls/buttoncontrol.md

 }
 ```

-> Note: you can not test this scenario in ExoForm Studio.
+> Note: you can not test this scenario in ExoForm Studio, since direct event handlers are not supported in the editor.

 ### Data Binding